-While reflexology may not be scientifically proven as a medical treatment for disease, it’s been used for centuries to treat a multitude of ailments.
+While reflexology may not be scientifically proven as a medical treatment for health conditions, it’s been used for centuries to treat many ailments.

 Foot reflexology may be beneficial as a complementary treatment, but scientific evidence is lacking.

-It’s important to talk to your doctor before trying reflexology.
-Those with circulatory issues, gout, or blood clots should avoid it.
+It’s important to talk with your doctor before trying reflexology.
+People with circulatory issues, gout, or blood clots should avoid it.

 Daley Quinn is a beauty and wellness journalist and content strategist living in Boston.
 She’s a former beauty editor at a national magazine, and her work has appeared on sites including Allure, Well + Good, Byrdie, Fashionista, The Cut, WWD, Women’s Health Mag, HelloGiggles, Shape, Elite Daily, and more.
 You can see more of her work on her website.